SlushyGod/writeups/2024/distopia/assemblers-avenge/writeup.md

-	# HTB Distopia - PWN | Assemblers Avenge
+# HTB Distopia | Assemblers Avenge - PWN (Easy)

 This challenge involved adding shellcode to the stack through recursive ROP calls and executing that shellcode through a relative JMP instruction.

 ### Initial Analysis

-Looking at checksec there are no memory protections on the binary
+Looking at checksec there are no memory protections on the binary.

 ```
 $ checksec assemblers_avenge